Post card

 I love the post office and the post.

 I sent postcards every day to my little daughter who was waiting for me in Japan.
-Nowadays, we can send e-mail from anywhere.
+Nowadays, I can send e-mail from anywhere.
 But still, it's nothing compared to the wonderfulness of postcards with drawings on them.

 I was able to buy official postcards with stamps printed on them at the Austrian post office, just like the official postcards in Japan.
 I would like to make the sketches into postcards from the country, so I asked the post office if they were sold there.
 I thought that official postcards were available in every country, but most countries don't sell them.
 If I can't get them, I buy A6 size cards at a stationery store and use them.